 What About Supplements?

-Omega 3: promotes increase in good fats, reduce inflammation, and brain health.
+Omega 3: Promotes an increase in good fats, reduce inflammation, and brain health.

-Psyllium husks: promotes healthy bowel movements and works great as a fiber supplement.
+Psyllium husks: Promotes healthy bowel movements and is a great fiber supplement.
 Be sure to drink lots of water with it.

-CoQ10: Works great with Myo- inositol to support egg quality.
+CoQ10: Works well with Myoinositol to support egg quality.